What are Scaffolding tags?

-If you’re working on a project that requires scaffolding, you may be wondering if you need scaffolding safety tags – and you may be wondering why they’re required by OSHA regulations and Work Safe Australia.
+If you’re working on a project that requires scaffolding, you may be wondering if you need scaffolding safety tags – and you may be wondering why they’re required by WHS regulations and Work Safe Australia.
 In this article, we’ll discuss everything that you need to know about scaffolding tags, how they protect your workers, and why these highly visual safety signs are so important.

 What Are Scaffolding Tags?
 Understanding The Basics

 Scaffolding-related issues are one of the most common causes of workplace injury or death, not just in Australia but around the world.
 Because of this, steps must be taken to ensure that workers do not climb or use any scaffolding that could be hazardous – due to improper installation or setup, or for any other reason.

 At a quick glance, it can be difficult to tell if a scaffold is safe to use or not – even for a trained worker – so scaffolding tags are a quick way to allow your workers to visually identify dangerous, potentially hazardous, or unsafe scaffolding areas.
 They are applied after every scaffolding inspection, to make sure that the current state of a scaffold is known to all workers who could potentially be climbing it.

 They could be used to mark off a section of scaffolding that’s still being built or secured, for example, to ensure that no worker accidentally tries to use an unsafe working platform or scaffold.

 There are three different primary types of scaffolding tags – red, yellow, and green.
 Their function is as follows.